Join Us & Get Wine 101 Course 75% Off

 Written by Madeline Puckette

-Nearly every red wine lover has a special place in their heart for classic Cabernet Sauvignon.
-In fact, it’s so well-loved, it just recently became the world’s most planted wine grape variety.
-Despite how well distributed Cabernet Sauvignon is, it’s surprisingly difficult (and expensive) to find a decent bottle.
-So to expand your palate (and preserve your wallet), let’s take a look at some lesser-known wine grapes that are great alternatives to Cabernet Sauvignon.
+Despite how well-distributed Cabernet Sauvignon is, finding a decent bottle is surprisingly difficult (and expensive).
+So, to expand your palate (and preserve your wallet), let’s look at some lesser-known wine grapes that are great alternatives to Cabernet Sauvignon.

 cabernet-sauvignon-alternatives